eye-division/ray-lee/_projects/ethometric_museum.md

 > A kind of musical H.G.Wells - Ivan Hewitt BBC Radio 3

-> Witty, strange and beautiful...For total strangeness see Ray Lee’s Ethometric Museum. - Lyn Gardner, Guardian&nbsp;
+> Witty, strange and beautiful…For total strangeness see Ray Lee’s Ethometric Museum. - Lyn Gardner, Guardian&nbsp;

 > Gentle, whimsical and resonant with beauty - Glasgow Herald \*\*\*\*